GeForce 10 series: Reintroduction

 Due to production problems surrounding the RTX 30-series cards and a general shortage of graphics cards due to production issues caused by the ongoing COVID-19 pandemic, which led to a global shortage of semiconductor chips, and general demand for graphics cards increasing due to an increase in cryptocurrency mining, the GTX 1050 Ti, alongside the RTX 2060 and its Super counterpart, was brought back into production in 2021.

 In addition, Nvidia quietly released the GeForce GT 1010 in January 2021.

 Support

-Nvidia stopped releasing 32-bit drivers for 32-bit operating systems after driver 391.35 in March 2018.
+Nvidia stopped releasing 32-bit drivers for 32-bit operating systems after driver version 391.35 in March 2018.

-Nvidia announced that after the release of the 470 driver branch, it would transition driver support for the Windows 7 and Windows 8.1 operating systems to legacy status and continue to provide critical security updates for these operating systems through September 2024.
+Nvidia transitioned driver support for the Windows 7 and Windows 8.1 operating systems to legacy status and stopped issuing new security drivers for these operating systems in September 2024.
 The GeForce 10 series is the last Nvidia GPU generation to support 32-bit operating systems; beginning with the Turing architecture, newer Nvidia GPUs now require a 64-bit operating system.
+It is also the last Nvidia GPU generation to officially support the Windows 8 and Windows 8.1 operating system.

-In October 2025, Nvidia discontinued Game Ready Driver support for the Maxwell, Pascal, and Volta architectures, which includes the GeForce 10 series.
-Security updates are scheduled to be continued till October 2028, as per Nvidia.
+In December 2025, Nvidia discontinued Game Ready Driver support for the Maxwell, Pascal, and Volta architectures, which includes the GeForce 10 series.
+Security updates are scheduled to be continued until October 2028, as per Nvidia.
 On July 1, 2025, Nvidia announced that driver branch 580 will be the last to support these architectures.